ColinLawrence95/bestspresso/README.md

 Bestpresso is an e-commerce platform for coffee lovers, offering a curated selection of premium coffee blends.
 The backend, built with Flask and PostgreSQL, powers the core functionality, including user authentication, product management, cart operations, and product ratings.
 It serves a paginated product list (9 products per page) with random local photos assigned once to each product for consistency across the frontend.
 I created Bestpresso as a learning expericance to dive into the world of e-commerce and digital marketplaces.

-For more details, visit the Bestpresso Frontend Repository.
+For more details, visit the Bestpresso Frontend Repository: https://github.com/ColinLawrence95/bestspresso-front-end

 ## Getting Started